Range, Endurance, and Optimal Speed Estimates for Multicopters: Battery Model

 \section{Battery Model}

 This section explains the battery model developed in this work.
-Having access to an accurate battery model is a key component for precise range and endurance estimates.
-After all, the finite battery capacity is the limiting factor of the flight time.
+Having an accurate model is a key component for precise range and endurance estimates.
+After all, the battery capacity is the limiting factor of the flight time.

 Two types of battery models could be used: Peukert models (battery capacity models) calculate the effective capacity of the battery when it is discharged at a fixed, given rate.
 Battery voltage models on the other hand estimate the terminal voltage of the LiPo battery given its state-of-charge (SoC) and the momentary power consumption.
 This work relies on the latter type of model, because it is more flexible as it can also be used in cases where the multicopter has non-constant power demand (e.g. battery-aware path planning for complex missions).